How to keep toddlers safe from household dangers

 Here are some of the more worrisome household objects and how to keep your child out of harm’s way.

-Small magnets are a common part of many desktop toys and are of course on the back of everything on our refrigerator.
-If a child swallows more than one magnet at a time or a magnet plus another iron object, damage to the intestines could occur.
+Small magnets are a common part of many toys, and also on the back of many things on our refrigerators.
+If a child swallows more than one magnet at a time or a magnet plus another iron object, it could cause damage to their intestines.

-Button or disc batteries can be found throughout the average American home.
-Key FOBs for cars, remote controls, small toys and hearing aids all carry the small shiny discs – perfect for little mouths.
-The trouble is, the batteries can cause burns to internal organs, and possibly death.
-If you ever suspect your child may have swallowed a battery or a toy or hearing aid with a battery in it, seek medical attention right away.
+Button, coin or disc batteries can be found throughout American homes.
+Key fobs for cars, remote controls, small toys and hearing aids all carry the small shiny discs — which are attractive for little mouths.
+These little batteries can cause burns to internal organs, and in some cases can be fatal.
+If you ever suspect your child may have swallowed a battery, or a toy or hearing aid with a battery in it, get medical attention right away.

 Watch this video to learn more about the dangers of button batteries.

-We all have medicines in our homes.
-For those of us that take one or more pills on a daily basis, weekly or monthly pill organizer boxes offer a great way to keep medications straight.
-However, they rarely are as childproof as the original packaging.
-And many pills look surprisingly like candy.
-During the recent holiday season, a photo went viral on social media of an adorable gingerbread house decorated entirely with medications.
-Medications should be up, away, and out of sight.
+For those of us who take one or more pills a day, using a weekly or monthly pill organizer is a great way to keep medications straight.
+However, these containers are rarely as childproof as the original packaging.
+And many pills can look surprisingly like candy.
+For safety, medications should be up, away and out of sight.

 Household cleaners are still a risk for children.
 The bright colors and packaging are a draw for little ones.
-And new risks are emerging.
 Laundry detergent pods are not just dangerous if swallowed; they are also now a leading cause of eye injury in preschool-age children.
+For peace of mind, teach young children that a Mr. Yuk sticker means keep away.
+For more information, contact Poison Control at 800-222-1222 or find the poison control near you from Safe Kids.

-Be aware of things that can block airways.
+Be aware of choke hazards that block airways.

-Foods such as hot dogs, carrots, hard candy and even peanut butter can get stuck in the throat of a young child.
+Foods such as hot dogs, carrots, hard candy and even peanut butter can get stuck in a young child's throat.
 Household items such as buttons, bottle caps and small toys can also be dangerous.
-Keep choke hazards out of reach.
-Cut food into pieces that won't get stuck.
-And be aware that even older children can choke on small objects; keep a close eye on what they're eating and doing.
+Keep choking hazards out of reach.
+Cut food into pieces too small to get stuck in your child's throat.
+Keep in mind that even older children can choke on small objects.
+To lower their risk, keep a close eye on what they're eating and doing.
 Read more on how to prevent choking.